-Additional funds were spent on action 1 and 2 as a result of returning from distance learning.
-A great deal of textbooks and computers had to be replaced due to loss or damage.
+Additional funds were spent on action 1 and 2 as a result of all of our students returning from distance learning and new courses being offered at the high school level.
+Class sets of textbooks had to be purchased for 3 new course offerings and a great deal of Chromebooks had to be replaced due to loss or damage.
 Action 3 had a significant decrease in funds spent on professional development due to the COVID restrictions.
-Likewise action 4 has a decrease in funds used because COVID restrictions prevented many of the activities that support this action.
-Action 9 had a significant increase in funds spent because more students participated in the meal program than in the past.
-Action 11 expenses were greater due to the increased number of students who need summer school this year.
+Additional funds were spent on action 16 because the ELD teacher left in October, her duties were then split between 2 existing employees.